 It is illegal for an employer to make sexual conduct a condition or term of employment, to base employment decisions on such conduct, or to permit sexual conduct that unreasonably interferes with an employee's work performance or creates an intimidating, hostile or offensive work environment.
 Lewd comments, unwanted touching, displays of sexual objects or photographs, or offensive cartoons or drawings may constitute sexual harassment when they interfere with an individual's work performance.

-Get a Legal Review of Your Sex / Gender Discrimination Claim
+Get Legal Assistance With Your Sex / Gender Discrimination Claim

 Contact a qualified employment discrimination attorney to make sure your rights are protected.